wajahat2005/pos/README.md

 ## 📖 Overview

-**Due Kasir (Wajahat POS)** is a free, open-source Point of Sale (POS) and store management application built with **Flutter & Isar NoSQL Database**.
+**  (Wajahat POS)** is a free, open-source Point of Sale (POS) and store management application built with **Flutter & Isar NoSQL Database**.
 Designed with an **offline-first** architecture, it guarantees reliable operations even without an internet connection, while seamlessly synchronizing data to the cloud whenever online.
 Perfect for retail shops, supermarkets, small businesses, and warungs.

 ---